Jeanne de Gontaut: Life

 In 1553, Jeanne's husband was appointed French Ambassador to England.
 She accompanied him, but had little influence on his career.
 She paid visits to Queen Mary I, and wrote many letters, many of which are still extant.
+She was invited to visit Nonsuch Palace in February 1555 and Antoine de Noailles was permitted to hunt deer in the park with greyhounds.

 Her only son, Henry, was born in London during their sojourn in England, and Queen Mary stood as the boy's godmother with the Countess of Surrey acting as her proxy.

 Jeanne was pregnant with her youngest child, Françoise, when she and her husband returned to France at the end of his tenure at the English court.

 Following Noailles' death in 1562, she became a lady-in-waiting to Catherine de Medici, Queen Mother of France.
 She herself died on 26 September 1586 at the age of about 66.